trieschlab/MIMo/docs/source/api/sample_environments.rst

 ===================

 This section describes the code used for the experiments and demos from the paper PAPERTITLE, LINK.
-The :ref:`reach <sec reach>`, :ref:`standup <sec standup>` and self-body experiments each involve an environment and a training script using the RL algorithms from StableBaselines3 LINK.
+The :ref:`reach <sec reach>`, :ref:`standup <sec standup>` and :ref:`self-body <sec selfbody>` experiments each involve an environment and a training script using the RL algorithms from `Stable Baselines3 <https://github.com/DLR-RM/stable-baselines3>`.
+The scripts are practically identical for all experiments.
 There is a simple :ref:`benchmarking <sec benchmark>` scenario in which MIMo takes random actions.
 Finally there is a :ref:`demo <sec demo>` environment in a simple room with some toys, with all sensory modalities enabled using the default configurations.